Sunday, February 5, 2012

 sukhinaH = happy, without sorrow, comfortable.

-santu = must, imperative of 'asti' (is)
+santu = should/must 'asti' (is)

 nirAmayAH = without (nir) sickness (Amaya)